Promises and async/await

 Summary

-• Use try/catch (or .catch) and pick the right combinator for your needs.
+• Use try/catch (or .catch) consistently.

 Similar questions